-- 1. There is a 2:00 to 3:00 minute time limit. - 2.
-Commanding officer calls the team to attention and gives a courtesy salute or bow to judges. - 3.
-Timing begins with the command of the officer for the team to begin performance. - 4.
-Timing ends when the last team member crosses the sideline to the judges' right. - 5.
+- 1. Commanding officer calls the team to attention and gives a courtesy salute or bow to judges. - 2.
+Timing begins with the command of the officer for the team to begin performance. - 3.
+Timing ends when the last team member crosses the sideline to the judges' right. - 4.
 A courtesy salute or bow is given by the commanding officer to signal that the performance is over.

-H. Music
+G. Music

-1. NO recorded or live Music is to be used
+1. NO recorded or live Music is to be used.

-I. Entrance and Exit
+H. Entrance and Exit

-- 1. Team will enter from the judges left - 2.
-Team will exit to judges right
+- 1. Team will enter from the judges left. - 2.
+Team will exit to judges right.

-J. Performance Area
+I. Performance Area